rafatparween/financial-dashboard/README.md

 # Welcome to the Financial Dashboard!

-The **Financial Dashboard** is your interactive tool to track and manage your financial activities.
-With an easy-to-navigate interface, you can view your card details, track recent transactions, explore weekly activities, analyze expense statistics, and manage your account settings seamlessly.
+The goal of this project is to create a financial dashboard application that allows users to easily manage their finances.
+The app will have different views for displaying important information like card details, transactions, spending stats, and account settings.

 📸 **Screenshot**